scalan/special/docs/perf-style-guide.md

 I’d like to point out that performance measurements referred in this guide are only to highlight what’s possible to expect, and not to produce exact numbers.
 Some optimizations can be easily measured, while others are not.
-Some measurements might be distorted by other optimizations that are not taken into account in micro-benchmarks.
+Some measurements might be distorted in real world code by other optimizations that are not taken into account in the micro-benchmarks.

 ### Empty Seq